soufianeessarhir/httpserver/README.md

-# httpserver
+# ABOUT
-this project is about creating my own httpserver from scratch using c++
+This project is about creating an HTTP server from scratch using standard C++ 98